Understanding PCI DSS Encryption Requirements in 2025

 • Stringently monitor network activity

 These measures further ensure the security and integrity of sensitive cardholder data, effectively working to secure cardholder data and protect stored cardholder data.
+Under PCI DSS 4.0/4.0.1, there’s increased emphasis on continuous monitoring rather than point-in-time assessments.
+Technologies that provide real-time visibility into network security posture are becoming essential for meeting the evolving requirements.

 Restricting access to cardholder data